GregHowe/bid-calculation-tool/backend/README.md

-# Bid Calculation Tool – Backend
+# 🧾 Bid Calculation Tool – Backend

 This is the backend component of the **Bid Calculation Tool**, a full-stack web application designed to calculate the total cost of a vehicle at auction.
 It dynamically computes all applicable fees based on the vehicle's price and type (Common or Luxury).

 ---

-## 📐 Architecture Overview
+## 🧱 Architecture Overview

 The backend is built using **ASP.NET Core Web API**, following clean architecture principles and object-oriented design.
-It separates fee calculations into dedicated services for clarity and testability.
+Fee calculations are encapsulated in dedicated services for clarity, scalability, and testability.

-### Fee Calculators:
+### 🔧 Fee Calculators

 - `BasicFeeCalculator`
 - `SpecialFeeCalculator`